parthbhagwat22/skillfitpro-career-skill-analyzer/README.md

 👨‍💻 Author
 Parth Bhagwat
 Aspiring Data Scientist | AI & GenAI Enthusiast

 🔗 LinkedIn | Portfolio

 📜 License
 This project is licensed under the MIT License.

-yaml
-Copy
-Edit

----

-If you want, I can now make you a **LinkedIn post draft** from this README so you can announce your project the same day you push it to GitHub and deploy it.
+If you want, I can now make you a LinkedIn post draft from this README so you can instantly announce your project to recruiters and hiring managers the moment you push it live.
-Do you want me to prepare that next?

-Ask ChatGPT